 Land types in grazing land management

 Healthy land underpins the profitability and sustainability of all Queensland grazing enterprises.
-Officers from Queensland’s Agriculture, Food and Regional Services (part of the Department of Agriculture and Fisheries) developed ‘Land types of Queensland’ to provide grazing land managers with practical information to:
+The Queensland Department of Agriculture and Fisheries developed ‘Land types of Queensland‘ to provide grazing land managers with practical information to:

 - describe the characteristics, capabilities and limitations of their land in producing useful forage